 timeoutparameters to various functions.
 Under Python 2, the previously undocumented

 Popen.communicateraises an exception like its Python 3 counterpart.

 gevent.subprocessmodule no longer leaks file descriptors.
 Reported in pull request #374 by 陈小玉.

 echoserver.pyno longer binds to the standard X11 TCP port.
 Reported in issue #485 by minusf.

 LoopExitif the caller switches greenlets between return values.
-Reported and initial patch in pull request #467 by Alexey Borzenkov.
+Reported and initial patch in issue #467 by Alexey Borzenkov.

 multiprocessing.Process.
 Previously the child process would hang indefinitely.
 Reported in issue #230 by Lx Yu.

 gevent.killall()accepts an arbitrary iterable for the greenlets to kill.
 Reported in issue #404 by Martin Bachwerk; seen in combination with older versions of simple-requests.

 gevent.local.localobjects are now eligible for garbage collection as soon as the greenlet finishes running, matching the behaviour of the built-in